govuk-one-login/mobile-android-authentication/README.md

 ## Package description

-The Authentication package authenticates a users details and enables them to log into their account securely.
+The Authentication package comprises three sub-packages:
+1. login - authenticates a users details and enables them to log into their account securely.
 This is done by providing them with a login session and token.
+2. integrity - checks the app integrity and provides a ClientAttestation and ProofOfPossession that will be used for retrieving an authentication token response.
+3. jwt - provides ability to verify a JWT with a public key adhering to the JWK specifications.

 The package integrates [openID](https://openid.net/developers/how-connect-works/) AppAuth and conforms to its standards, documentation can be found here [AppAuth](https://github.com/openid/AppAuth-Android)

+## Login
 ### Types

 #### LoginSessionConfiguration